Dustin Poirier: 2013

 Poirier quickly returned to action, taking his second fight within 63 days as he stepped in as a replacement for an injured Dennis Siver.
 Poirier faced Cub Swanson in the co-main event on February 16, 2013, at UFC on Fuel TV: Barão vs. McDonald.
 During the fight, both fighters landed punches which appeared to hurt the other.
 Poirier scored leg kicks and double leg takedowns.
 Swanson retaliated with head kicks and submission attempts.
-Poirier lost the fight via unanimous decision (29-28, 30–27, 30–27).
+Poirier lost the fight via unanimous decision (29–28, 30–27, 30–27).

 Poirier faced Erik Koch on August 31, 2013, at UFC 164.
-Poirier hurt Koch with punches throughout the fight, knocking him down with a punch near the end of round 1 and nearly finishing the fight, he ended up winning the bout via unanimous decision.
+Poirier hurt Koch with punches throughout the fight, knocking him down with a punch near the end of round 1 and nearly finishing the fight.
+He won the bout by unanimous decision.
 After the win, Poirier wanted a rematch with Cub Swanson.
 He told reporter Ariel Helwani that Swanson must "be a man".

 Poirier faced Diego Brandão on December 28, 2013, at UFC 168.
 He won the fight via knockout in the first round.

 2014

 Poirier faced Akira Corassani at The Ultimate Fighter Nations Finale on April 16, 2014.
 He won the fight via TKO in the second round.
 The win also earned Poirier his second Fight of the Night bonus award.

 Poirier faced Conor McGregor on September 27, 2014, at UFC 178.
 He lost the fight by TKO in the first round.
 This was the first time Poirier was stopped by strikes.
-After the match, Poirier said "I always saw it as a plus but the Conor McGregor fight was the turning point.
+After the match, Poirier said: "I always saw it as a plus but the Conor McGregor fight was the turning point.
 I remember I was backstage getting ready to walk out and I saw him and he threw this smile and pointed at me.
-I don’t know why but it really got to me, man.
+I don't know why but it really got to me, man.
 It really messed with my head."

 After the loss, Poirier transferred up a weight class to the Lightweight division.
-Poirier said that it was because weight cuts are distracting him from training.
+Poirier said that it was because weight cuts were distracting him from training.
 He also claimed that he would never go back to featherweight nor move up to welterweight.
 "This is the division (lightweight) I'm going to win the belt at," said Poirier in an interview.